hoangsonww/Learning-Management-System-Fullstack/LMS-Frontend/README.md

 ### Common Issues

 1. **CORS Errors:**
   - Ensure your backend server is configured to accept requests from `http://localhost:4200`.
+This should have been set up already in the Django backend.

 2. **Unauthorized Access Errors:**
   - Make sure the token is correctly stored in `localStorage` after login and is sent with each request that requires authorization.